MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-overview.md

 ### Integrate with React

-For full customizability, you can use React to recompose components of Web Chat.
+For full customizability, you can use [React](https://reactjs.org/) to recompose components of Web Chat.

-To install the production build from NPM, run `npm install botframework-webchat`.
+To install the production build from npm, run `npm install botframework-webchat`.

 ```jsx
 import { DirectLine } from 'botframework-directlinejs';